Cross River Rail: Project description

 In December 2019, work commenced on the demolition of the Brisbane Transit Centre.
 With an estimated capital cost of $5.4 billion it is expected to be the largest transport project ever built in Queensland.
 In addition, the project's detailed business case identifies the project will result in costs of $4.9 billion for additional services and complementary growth projects, and $4.4 billion for operation and maintenance costs over a 30-year period.
 On 13 June 2017, the Queensland Government allocated $2.8 billion to start building the rail link.
 The remaining $2.6 billion of capital costs and other project costs is proposed to be allocated in future budgets.
 Infrastructure Australia has observed that early project designs formed the basis of the project cost estimates and are prone to design maturity risks.
 Construction started in September 2017, with completion scheduled by 2024.
 The Labor Government has stated the project will provide more than 1,500 jobs each year during construction, and boost the Queensland economy by $70 million.

 The New Generation Rollingstock fleet will operate in the tunnels.
-The Queensland Government has also initiated a process of building a new fleet of 65 EMUs capable of operating on the new corridor, with the government committing $600 million to the first 20 trains in 2020.
+The Queensland Government has also initiated a process of building a new fleet of 65 Electric Multiple Units (not to be confused with the EMU class trains that were retired by Queensland Rail in 2025) capable of operating on the new corridor, with the government committing $600 million to the first 20 trains in 2020.
 In 2021 three manufacturers were shortlisted for the project and the Queensland Government committed $7.1 billion to build all 65 trains, with construction to take place at a purpose-built facility in Maryborough.
 The design of the trains, and the eventual service plan for Cross River Rail, have not been detailed by the government.